 Watch out for caterpillars

 Your dog will enjoy the sights and smells of country walks in Spain.
 However, be cautious around February to April time as this is when the infamous processionary caterpillar is at large.
 This creature can cause an extreme allergic reaction in dogs that leads to their tongues swelling and difficulties with breathing.

 If walking your dog in country areas at these times of year just be on the lookout for lines of the caterpillar as they are coming down from the trees to find a place to burrow on the ground.

-Reading though this article you might get the impression that dogs are an issue in Spain.
+Reading through this article you might get the impression that dogs are an issue in Spain.
 They’re not.
-The favourable weather means that walking your dog, providing you avoid the mid day heat in summer, will be a pleasure almost all year round.
+The favorable weather means that walking your dog, providing you avoid the midday heat in summer, will be a pleasure almost all year round.

 You can also expect a welcome from the majority of bars and restaurants with outside terraces.
 Many are happy for you to sit outside with your dog and stopping off for refreshments during your dog walk in Spain should not be a problem.

 There is a real dog-walking community out there and you will make friends as you encounter the same regular walkers on the same routes, of all nationalities.
 Keep to the rules, be considerate of others, and enjoy time with your dog whilst in Spain.